 HSL, hormone sensitive lipase.
 This breaks down the triglycerides in your fat cells so the small molecule fatty acids can go through the cell wall.

 Insulin and the hormones it influences decide how much will be used, how much stored and where.
 This varies with heredity from person to person, and also according to circumstances, ages, stages and environmental factors.
 Also how sensitive to insulin your body is, as this decreases with age anyway.
-If your body has also been experiencing flooding with insulin because of high carb intake, not only will you be storing fat but you will be pre diabetic as your cells will be desensitising themselves to insulin.
+If your body has also been experiencing flooding with insulin because of high carb intake, not only will you be storing fat but you will be pre-diabetic as your cells will be desensitizing themselves to insulin.
 Muscle cells are more likely to do this than fat cells, so more of the sugars and fats will be going into fat storage cells than muscle cells.

 Fructose and alcohol are slightly different in that they are processed directly in the liver, converted into fats and stored in the cells there.
-Most sugar has glucose and fructose together, so while one is coking up in your liver the other is raising your adrenalin levels.
+Most sugar has glucose and fructose together, so while one is coking up in your liver the other is raising your adrenaline levels.
 The more of these we have in our diet the more adept the body gets at converting them to fat.
 Also, there seems to be a link between higher fructose induced fat in the liver with higher insulin resistance in the muscles, which makes it harder to use the muscles effectively.
 Alcohol forms citrates in the liver that increases the conversion of fructose to fat.